-Body No of Members Functions Delegation of Functions Committee member of the Cabinet who shall be chair of the committee.
-So far as is practicable and subject to political proportionality requirements and the wishes of the relevant Schedule 1 below. of Functions Shareholder Representative (S151 Officer) as per Schedule 1 below and Scheme of Delegation to Officers.
-8. Shared Services Appointments Panel (Joint Committee) i. the Cabinet Member appointed should be the Member who currently holds responsibility for the Resources Directorate; and ii. the Chair of Resources Scrutiny and Improvement Committee and/or the Chair of the Governance Committee should also be appointed to the Committee.
-9 Members consisting of 4 Elected Members each from Redcar and Cleveland Borough Council, and 1 co-opted (non-voting) member who shall act as Chair of the Panel.
-Where political proportionality permits, at least 1 of the 4 members should be a member of the Cabinet The co-opted Member/Chair shall be suitably qualified and from an external organisation directly relevant to the The Panel may exercise all the powers of the Authority, in accordance with the Officer Employment Procedure Rules in insofar as they involve the appointment of chief officers and to interview candidates insofar as such appointments relate to posts involving the management of shared service arrangements. organisation directly
+Body No of Members Functions Delegation of Functions 7.
+Shareholder Committee 3 Members including 1 member of the Cabinet who shall be chair of the committee.
+So far as is practicable and subject to political proportionality requirements and the wishes of the relevant political groups: i. the Cabinet Member appointed should be the Member who currently holds responsibility for the Resources Directorate; and ii. the Chair of Corporate Resources and Governance Scrutiny and Improvement Committee and/or the Chair of the Governance Committee should also be appointed to As per Terms of Reference in Schedule 1 below.
+Delegations to Shareholder Representative (S151 Officer) as per Schedule 1 below and Scheme of Delegation to Officers.
+8. Shared Services Appointments Panel (Joint Committee) the Committee.
+9 Members consisting of 4 Elected Members each from Redcar and Cleveland Borough Council & Middlesbrough Council, and 1 co-opted (non-voting) member who shall act as Chair of the Panel.
+Where political proportionality permits, at least 1 of the 4 members should be a member of the Cabinet The co-opted Member/Chair shall be suitably qualified and from an external organisation directly relevant to the The Panel may exercise all the powers of the Authority, in accordance with the Officer Employment Procedure Rules in insofar as they involve the appointment of chief officers and to interview candidates insofar as such appointments relate to posts involving the management of shared service arrangements.

-Body No of Members Functions Delegation of Functions the Chief Executive/ Managing Director/Head of Paid Service and relevant Cabinet Member(s) of each council, with their co- option being confirmed at meetings of the respective Councils or the Panel
+Body No of Members Functions Delegation of Functions appointment in question; and shall be nominated in consultation between the Chief Executive/ Managing Director/Head of Paid Service and relevant Cabinet Member(s) of each council, with their cooption being confirmed at meetings of the respective Councils or the Panel